 Any time your dog gets sick and vomits, it’s concerning.
 But, what about your dog throwing up water, or when your pooch throws up immediately after drinking water?
 Should you be concerned?
-After all, it’s just water, right?
-Well, if this happens to your companion, there might be something wrong with their stomach.
-Here are a few potential reasons this could be happening, and some at-home remedies you can try before taking your K-9 to a veterinarian.
+After all, it’s only water in the vomit, right?
+Well, if this happens to your companion, they likely have an upset stomach, or possibly even something more serious.

 It might come as a surprise that there’s even such a thing as water intoxication.
 But it happens.
 You see, being over-hydrated can actually be as dangerous as being dehydrated.
 Now, it usually occurs when a dog consumes too much water while swimming in a pool or lake.
 However, it can also happen when they drink too much water out of a bowl.

 Symptoms also include bloating, a loss of balance, nausea, and lethargy.
-If you have any reason to suspect your dog has water intoxication, it is extremely important you get them to a veterinarian as soon as possible.1
+If you have any reason to suspect your dog has water intoxication, especially if they’ve been vomiting after swimming, it’s extremely important you get them to a veterinarian as soon as possible.1

-There is also a chance your dog has an upset stomach due to some sort of thyroid problem.
+If your dog throws up, there’s also a chance they have an upset stomach due to some sort of thyroid problem.
 In many instances, this results in what looks like your dog throwing up water, or the vomiting of clear liquid.2 You see, the thyroid regulates a dog’s body metabolism.
-And in the case of hypothyroidism, the thyroid isn’t active enough,which can cause a dog to vomit after drinking water.
+And in the case of hypothyroidism, the thyroid isn’t active enough, which can cause a dog to vomit after drinking water.

-Signs of hypothyroidism include a balding coat, excessive shedding, a substantially reduced heart rate, and lethargy.3 In some cases, a dog will have thickened facial skin, sudden lameness or a loss of coordination, deposits of fat in the corneas, infertility, and an odd tilting of the head.
+Other of hypothyroidism include a balding coat, excessive shedding, a substantially reduced heart rate, and lethargy.3 In some cases, a dog will have thickened facial skin, sudden lameness (limping) or a loss of coordination, deposits of fat in the corneas, and an odd tilting of the head.

 If a dog’s kidneys are unable to filter blood properly, that can be a sign of kidney failure.
 Your dog might be urinating as normal but their kidneys aren’t filtering waste materials.
 Unfortunately, by the time a dog reaches kidney failure, it has already had kidney disease for months, maybe even years, without showing signs.

 There is a chance your dog might have picked up some sort of parasite.
-This could be due to drinking contaminated water, or by coming in contact with an infected dog.
+This could be due to drinking contaminated water, or by coming in contact with another dog infected with a parasite.
 In some cases, a dog can even inhale a parasite just by sniffing the ground.

 One of the more common parasites is an organism known as Giardia.
-It can lead to your dog throwing up water after drinking water or vomiting after eating food.
+It can lead to your dog throwing up their water, or vomiting after eating food.
 One of the more telltale symptoms of an infestation is diarrhea.
-Dogs suffering from a Giardia infestation will sometimes have green-colored stools that are covered in mucus.5
+Dogs suffering from a giardiasis will sometimes have green-colored stools that are covered in mucus.5

 Natural Remedies That May Help

-For a dog throwing up water, there are a few things you can try on your own to help calm their stomach.
-However, if these don’t work, you’ll need to get them to the vet as soon as you can.
+For a dog throwing up water, or clear liquid, there are a few things you can try on your own to help calm their stomach.
+However, calming their stomach doesn’t mean that the issue that caused the vomiting is fixed.
+Whether or not these remedies help your dog’s upset stomach, make sure your dog has a clean bill of health by bringing them to the vet as soon as you can.

 Giving your dog a ginger cookie, or a capsule of a ginger supplement, could help settle their stomach so they don’t keep vomiting.
 Talk to your vet to see how much you should give your pup.6

-If your dog is vomiting and showing a lack of interest in their food, try giving them some shredded, boiled chicken with no seasoning.
+If your dog throwing up water shows a lack of interest in their food, try giving them some shredded, boiled chicken with no seasoning.
 You can even mix in a little rice, too.
 Don’t serve this to your dog directly after cooking; wait until the food cools down first.
 They’ll love the taste, plus it’s filled with many of the nutrients they need in order to start feeling good again.7

-Pumpkin contains a great deal of fiber, which can help soothe your dog’s stomach.
+Pumpkin contains a great deal of fiber, which is great for digestion and can help soothe the stomach after your dog throws up.
 You can either mix a spoonful into their food or just give it to them straight from the spoon.
 Just make sure you give them canned pumpkin and not pumpkin pie filling.
-The latter is filled with sugars and spices that could cause even more stomach problems.
+The latter is filled with sugars and spices that could cause even more vomiting problems.
 These problems could get so bad they require a trip to the vet.8

 Just as a soothing broth can help settle a human’s upset stomach, it can do the same for dogs.
 If you decide to make a bone broth, follow the simple steps below: